rabiyakhalid13/DataScience-Salary-Analysis/README.md

 ## About This Project

 I worked on this project to understand how salaries in the data science field have changed over the last few years, and what actually drives those numbers up or down.
 Using a dataset of over 45,000 salary records collected between 2020 and 2025, I looked into how things like experience level, job title, company size, location, and remote work setup affect how much someone earns in this field.

-The project is split into two main parts — first, exploring the data to find patterns and trends, and second, building a few machine learning models to see how well salary could actually be predicted from the available features.
+The project is split into three main parts — first, cleaning and exploring the data through visualizations to find patterns and trends, second, building a few machine learning models to see how well salary could actually be predicted from the available features, and third, re-analyzing the same dataset using SQL to practice database querying and connecting Python to a MySQL database.
+I also extended the analysis into an interactive Excel dashboard for a more visual, filterable view of the data.

 ## What I Wanted to Find Out